Botanical Information

 1. Digestive Health:

-Traditionally used to relieve diarrhea, dysentery, and gastrointestinal inflammation.
+Traditionally used to relieve diarrhea, dysentery, and irritable bowel syndrome (IBS).

 2. Wound Healing and Skin Care:

-Applied externally to cuts, wounds, burns, and ulcers to promote healing and reduce inflammation.
+Applied externally to wounds, burns, and skin irritations for its astringent and antimicrobial effects.

 3. Oral and Throat Health:

-Used as a gargle for sore throats, gum infections, and mouth ulcers.
+Used as a gargle for sore throats, gingivitis, and mouth ulcers.

 Preparation and Dosage